This content is associated with The Open University's Nursing and Healthcare courses and qualifications.

 It is therefore important to be mindful of your digital footprint, particularly from a professional point of view.
 Take, for example, the health and social care profession.
 Healthcare Professional Targeted Googling (HCPTG) is a relatively new concept emerging in research literature.
 This is when patients or service users search for organisations or individual health and social care workers using the Internet.
-Ryan et al. (2019) discussed this concept with some members of the public and there is evidence to suggest it can have both a positive and negative affect on the perceptions of an individual or organisation.
+Ryan et al. (2019) discussed this concept with some members of the public and there is evidence to suggest it can have both a positive and negative effect on the perceptions of an individual or organisation.

 For example, certain ‘star’ systems and ‘reviews’ can tell us how a service is performing from the user perspective or, alternatively, it can give us professional information about health and social care workers through organisational online profiles.

 However, if too much of our personal information is made to be public this could provide a negative view of the person; e.g. evidence of profane language, strong political/religious views, comments about the workplace, etc. In addition, some service users might try to contact professionals through platforms such as Facebook, which could cross important boundaries between the patient/service user and professional/employee.

 It is important that you have an awareness of your digital footprint and what types of information are publicly accessible.
 The next section encourages you to explore this in the context of online social networks and social media.